Meats and Sausages

 - Worcestershire sauce.

-Oil, vinegar, tomato ketchup, lemon juice, dry wine or beer can be used in every marinade.
-They also provide a degree of safety as all acidic ingredients inhibit growth of bacteria.
+Oil, vinegar, tomato ketchup, lemon juice, beer, dry wine, or can be used in every marinade.
+They also provide a degree of safety as acidic ingredients inhibit the growth of bacteria.
 Tabasco sauce will add hotness.
-Brown sugar, pepper, powdered garlic and onion are often added.
-You may use other spices for original flavor: cumin, nutmeg, ginger, curry powder.
+Brown sugar, pepper, powdered garlic, and onion are often added.
+You may use other spices for original flavor, such as cumin, nutmeg, ginger, or curry powder.

 A typical jerky marinade: